AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

   secondMarker.value(19000);
 ```

 The sample below shows horizontal lines that indicate minimum and maximum value.

 {sample}AGST\_Line\_Marker\_01{sample}

 ## Line and Text Markers

-In some cases it is much more useful to combine line and text markers for emphasizing particular data, here is a sample:
+In some cases it is much more useful to combine line and text markers for emphasizing particular data.
+Here is a sample:

 {sample}AGST\_Line\_Marker\_02{sample}